cruschke/tidbyt-evcc/README.md

 ||vehicle range |vehicleRange |
 ||vehicle state of charge | vehicleSoc |

 The second screen is separated into 2 rows.
-Graphs are showing the last 12 hours, values are cached for 15 minutes.
+Graphs are showing the last 12 hours and cached for 15 minutes.
+Metrics are showing average values aggregated over 15 minutes.

 |row|description|evcc metric name|
 | -------- | ------- |------- |
 |1|maximum photovoltaic output today| pvPower |
 | | maximum grid power today|gridPower |
 |2|chargePowerMax |chargePower |

-The graphs are displaying the last 12 hour, averaged over 15min.

 > [!IMPORTANT]
 > By default, when the car is not connected to a charger, SOC and range are not updated.
 Check evcc [loadpoint](https://docs.evcc.io/en/docs/reference/configuration/loadpoints#soc) documentation how to change this behaviour.